A lot of people are confused between Direct Stock Market Investment vs Index Funds and Mutual Funds.

 - The biggest plus is you do not have to worry about the performance of the fund manager.
 If you are investing in ‘Nifty 50’ index fund, your returns will match the performance of ‘Nifty 50’.
 If the country grows and performs well, indexes like ‘Nifty 50’, ‘Sensex’, ‘Nifty Next 50’ etc should do very well.

 - There are only a few major indices, so picking your index fund is very easy.
 It all boils down to the cost.
-Pick the company that has the lowest expense ratio.
+Pick the fund that has the lowest expense ratio.

 - If you want to invest in equity with the least amount of risk and volatility, Nifty 50 or Sensex index funds are best suited for you.